- What if the God at issue is the Trinitarian God of Christian worship and theology?

 in God's name

-- Used in questions to emphasize anger or surprise: what in God’s name are you doing up there?More example sentences
+- Used in questions to emphasize anger or surprise: what in God’s name are you doing?More example sentences

 - Where in God's name can I find a decent paella in this town?